devtut/generate/docs/python/common-pitfalls.md

 Using two dots (like this `7..bit_length()`) doesn't work in this case, because that creates a `float` literal and floats don't have the `bit_length()` method.

-This problem doesn't exist when accessing `float` literals' attributes since the interperter is &quot;smart&quot; enough to know that a `float` literal can't contain two `.`, for example:
+This problem doesn't exist when accessing `float` literals' attributes since the interperter is =smart= enough to know that a `float` literal can't contain two `.`, for example:

 ```
 7.2.as_integer_ratio()